 The longitudinal component of the study is following the freshman class of 2012 over several years.
 An initial survey was administered during fall 2012 to a sample of new first year students.
-Focus group interviews were conducted in the spring term (2013).
+Focus group interviews of a subset of survey participants were then conducted in spring term 2013.
+This report provides details of the findings from the six focus group interviews that were conducted during students' first year at UIC.